Christian County, Illinois

 Christian County is a county located in the U.S. state of Illinois.
 As of the 2020 census, the population was 34,032.
 Its county seat is Taylorville.

+The county was originally called Dane County.

 History

 Christian County was formed February 15, 1839, out of Sangamon, Montgomery and Shelby counties.
 It was named for Christian County, Kentucky.
 It was originally named Dane County and was called Dane County until 1840.